Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Introduction

 Since renormalization is also the central aspect in DMRG, it is useful to point out a few important differences between XR and DMRG.
 The most important difference is the way the fragments are connected in terms of their interactions.
 DMRG maps the fragments into a one dimensional chain of fragments, while XR yields a fully connected network.
 As an immediate consequence, the tensor-product states in DMRG need to be solved for in an iterative procedure, solving the fragment chain forward and backward, until convergence is met.
 Building the XR Hamiltonian itself on the other hand does not require an iterative procedure.
 Furthermore, DMRG depends on how the fragments are ordered in the one dimensional chain, since each subsystem only interacts with the one to its ``left'' or ``right.''
 If another important interaction connects distant parts of the abstract chain, it might fall below the threshold of the local density-matrix truncation, since the system and the environment block are both heavily truncated.
 XR on the other hand includes all pairwise interactions into the two body part of the Hamiltonian, all interactions between three fragments, which are not covered by pairwise interactions, into the three body part, \textit{etc}.
-Another important feature of XR is the fact, that the densities can be naturally obtained from the method of choice.
-Apart from a recently proposed fragment-based Hamiltonian for DMRG, which does not provide a second-quantized form, DMRG is not flexible about the level of theory allowed for the fragments.
+Another important feature of XR is the fact that the densities can be naturally obtained from a method of choice, whereas DMRG is not flexible about the level of theory allowed for the fragments.